Brain breaks: An evidence-based behavior strategy

 • Individuals

-Plan your breaks.
-As you plan your lesson — especially one with a lot of teacher talk or complex material — build in time for a brain break from your list.
-You’ll want to take a brain break before fatigue, distraction, or lack of focus sets in.
-Depending on your students’ age and ability to focus, you may need to plan a break after 10 to 25 minutes of intensive work time.
+As you plan your lessons — especially ones with a lot of teacher talk or complex material — build in time for brain breaks.
+Plan a break before fatigue, distraction, or lack of focus sets in.
+This may be after 10 to 25 minutes of intensive work.

 1. Start the brain break.
 Set a timer and begin the break.
 Remember, the break should only be one to five minutes long.
 Try using a visual timer so students can see the time remaining.